 The Prayer Group: (Is presently cancelled at his time.)

 Prays for the success of The Renewal of the Catholic Church which works towards it's members being more prayerfully connected with the person of Christ.

-- Gathers Thursdays for one hour every other week from 7-8 pm but has been cancelled presently during this time
+- Gathers usually on Thursdays for one hour every other week from 7-8 pm but has been cancelled presently during this time

 - An ongoing Devotion to the Rosary is one way to come to experience the meaning of a walk into the life of Jesus.
 The important presence of the Holy Spirit and Mary are servants of love.
 Please pray to Mary often and daily.

 - Presently THE PRAYER GROUP has two individuals who operate our prepared power point and we thank them in this regard.
 If there are still others who would like to help, please contact the number or email below.

 - If you wish to serve with managing this prayer page, your technical gift assistance would be greatly apprciated.
 You can contact myself below in this regard.Thanks